Frequently Asked Questions

 I send in a prescription for a new medication, and instead have to fill it

-CRX does not supply new to you medications.
-When taking a new to you medication a local trial is required, in which initial counseling would be received from a local pharmacy.
+CRX does not supply medications new to you.
+When taking a new medication a local trial is required, in which initial counseling would be received from a local pharmacy.
 This ensures that you know how to properly take the medication and are aware of possible side effects.
 The trial also ensures no adverse reactions to the medication and your physician has determined appropriate to continue therapy prior to ordering a 90-day supply.

 questions regarding my medications; is there a pharmacist available to